Looking to shake up your company's strategy, but not sure where to start? Read our article on finding your WHY.

 2. Form a Powerful Coalition

 Convincing coworkers that change is necessary can often be a difficult undertaking.
 It will take strong leadership and visible support from key people within your organisation.
-To lead the change, you need to find and bring together effective change leaders throughout your company.
-They don’t necessarily have to be in the upper echelons of the company hierarchy, and could come from any area of the business.
+You need to find and bring together effective leaders throughout your company to spearhead the campaign.
+They don’t necessarily have to be in the upper echelons of the company hierarchy and could belong to any area of the business.

 To strengthen chances for success: